haianibrahim/tiktok-scraper-laravel/README.md

 # Laravel TikTok Scraper

 A Laravel package that provides an easy way to scrape TikTok video data directly into your Laravel application.
-This package wraps the [haianibrahim/tiktok-scraper](https://github.com/haianibrahim/tiktok-scraper) with Laravel-specific features including caching, rate limiting, events, and comprehensive API endpoints.
+This package implements the [haianibrahim/tiktok-scraper](https://github.com/haianibrahim/tiktok-scraper) with Laravel-specific features including caching, rate limiting, events, and comprehensive API endpoints.

 ## Features